DaeguDude/TOP-calculator/README.md

 4. ~~Create the functions that populate the display when you click the number buttons… you should be storing the ‘display value’ in a variable somewhere for use in the next step.~~

-5. Make the calculator work!
-You’ll need to store the first number that is input into the calculator when a user presses an operator, and also save which operation has been chosen and then operate() on them when the user presses the “=” key.
+5. ~~Make the calculator work!
+You’ll need to store the first number that is input into the calculator when a user presses an operator, and also save which operation has been chosen and then operate() on them when the user presses the “=” key.~~

-    1. ~~You should already have the code that can populate the display~~, so once operate() has been called, update the display with the ‘solution’ to the operation.
+    1. You should already have the code that can populate the display, so once operate() has been called, update the display with the ‘solution’ to the operation.

-    2. ~~This is the hardest part of the project.
-You need to figure out how to store all the values~~ and call the operate function with them.
+    2. This is the hardest part of the project.
+You need to figure out how to store all the values and call the operate function with them.
 Don’t feel bad if it takes you a while to figure out the logic.

 6. Gotchas: watch out for and fix these bugs if they show up in your code: